immontilla/market-trade-processor/README.md

 ```
 mvn jetty:run
 ```
-If everything is OK, you can open the web app at http://localhost:8998/
+If everything is OK, you can open the web app at http://localhost:8998/ using the API REST credential

 Stop the app
 -------------------------